rlberry-py/rlberry/docs/contributing.md

 For a video to be automatically compiled with `make video`, you must follow this template replacing the "my_experiment" with the name of your example.
-It may be useful to change the framerate in the last line of the code to have a faster or slower framerate depending on your environment.
+It may be useful to change the framerate in the last line of the code to have a faster or slower frame rate depending on your environment.

 After running `make video`, you should have your video available in `docs/_video` you should add this video to the git repo with `git add docs/_video/video_plot_my_experiment.mp4`